Calculate your macros (protein, carbs, fats)

 Example: for 2,500 kcal for muscle gain → ~180g protein, ~80g fats, ~280g carbs.

-Adapting macros to your goal
+Adapting your macros to your goal

-Maintenance: a classic 30/40/30 (prot/carb/fat) split works for most active people.
+Maintenance: classic 30/40/30 (prot/carbs/fats) breakdown which works for most active people.

 Questions fréquentes